bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 #### Task 1.
 Implement Heapsort

-Inside the `task1` directory you'll find the `heap.py` file with a working implementation of the heap class.
-Your second task is to implement a sorting method called [heapsort](https://en.wikipedia.org/wiki/Heapsort) that uses the heap data structure in order to sort an array of numbers.
+Inside the `task1` directory you'll find the `heap.py` file with a working implementation of the heap class--the heap is already written for you.

+You have to figure out how to use the heap to implement heapsort.

+Some hints:

+* Initially when you make a new `Heap` data structure, it is empty.

+* You can insert values into the heap with its `insert()` method.

+* This is a _max heap_.
+That is, the `get_max()` and `delete()` methods will return the maximum value stored in the heap.
+In addition `delete()` also removes the value from the heap.

+* Pseudocode in Wikipedia or elsewhere will be of little use here.
+Think conceptually at first; how could you use this information to sort a list of numbers?
+Then code.

 Your `heapsort` function should return a new list containing all of the sorted data.

 Run `python test_heap.py` to run the tests for your `heapsort` function to ensure that your implementation is correct.